the-avant-it/Docker/README.md

 # Changelog

-## 2.4.3

-- Fix Unable to find any of pip2, pip to use.  pip needs to be installed.

 ## 2.5.1

 - Fix Unable to find any of pip2, pip to use.  pip needs to be installed.